✓ Updated April 2026

 Frequently Asked Questions

-What's the deal with getting around between the islands?
-Is it easy?
+What's the deal with getting around the islands?
+Is it easy to hop between them?

-Are there any 'must-pack' items that aren't obvious for a Galapagos trip?
+Are there any 'must-pack' items that aren't on typical packing lists for tropical destinations?

 How many days do you need in Galapagos Islands, Ecuador?